prabeshpaudel/geometric-point-processes/README.md

 input: none\
 parameters: number of points, number of trials\
 output: (to csv) distribution of the number of critical-bigrades for edges

+\bifiltration5.py\
+input: none\
+parameters: number of points\
+output: (to console) connectivity matrix for all critial-bigrades

+\bifiltration6.py\
+input: none\
+parameters: number of points, number of trials\
+output: (to csv and txt) connectivity matrix, sum of connectivity matrix